yonggqiii/it5100a-notes/src/typeclasses/sections/exercises.md

 'c'
 ```

 Our goal is to create something similar in Haskell.
-However, instead of loosely defining what a _sequence_ is, like Python does, instead, we shall create a typeclass called `Sequence` and allow all types to become a sequence formally (at least, to the compiler)!
+However, instead of loosely defining what a _sequence_ is, like Python does, we shall create a typeclass called `Sequence` and allow all types that implements these methods to become a sequence formally (at least, to the compiler)!

 Proceed to define a typeclass called `Sequence` with two methods:
-- `(@)` does indexing, so `ls @ i` is just like `ls[i]` in Python; if the index `i` is out of bounds, the method should return `undefined` and panic
+- `(@)` does indexing, so `ls @ i` is just like `ls[i]` in Python; if the index `i` is out of bounds, the method should panic (you can let it return `undefined` in this case)
 - `len` produces the length of the sequence
 - `prepend` prepends an element onto the sequence